 A traditional condiment from Sichuan province, this is easy to make at home.
 Get the following ingredients ready:

-1 quart neutral oil (avocado is preferred, you can also use non-GMO canola, peanut, or raw sesame. the oil must be stable at heat.)
+1 quart neutral oil (avocado is preferred, you can also use non-GMO canola, peanut, or raw sesame but the oil must be stable when heated)

 5 star anise